arkency/posts/posts/2017-01-26-fluent-interfaces-in-ruby-ecosystem.md

 But the current form was good enough for our needs and readable enough.

-The other most common usage is to group customers and their purchase stats in total, without timeline.
-In that case we often want to display from most to least buying groups.
+The other most common usage is to group customers and their purchase stats in total, without a timeline.
+In that case, we often want to display from most to least buying groups.
 That is a common use-case so we have a dedicated method for it.